-The vessel is specifically designed to transport liquefied CO2 from onshore capture sites to offshore storage in the Danish part of the North Sea, as part of Project Greensand
+Carbon Destroyer 1 is specifically designed to transport liquefied CO2 from onshore capture sites to offshore storage in the Danish part of the North Sea, as part of Project Greensand

-Once launched and operational, the carrier will sail regular routes from Port Esbjerg to the Nini West platform, where the CO2 will be injected for permanent storage to the Nini reservoir approximately 1,800 m beneath the seabed.
+Once operational, the carrier will sail regular routes from Port Esbjerg to the Nini West platform, where the CO2 will be injected for permanent storage to the Nini reservoir approximately 1,800 m beneath the seabed.

 Project Greensand, the first cross-border CCS project, is aiming to start permanently storing CO2 below the North Sea seabed by the end of 2025.